 The dark burgundy, near black foliage colour and handy size make this a great garden and landscaping plant.
 Unpruned it grows to around 5 metres tall, making it a good screen and hedge plant, it can also be pruned to the desired size and shape.
 Regular clipping will ensure a dense growth habit.
 An eye catching plant for contrasting foliage effects, it is also good for containers and topiary.
 Likes a well drained soil in a sunny or part shaded spot.
 Good for coastal plantings.
+It is susceptible to myrtle rust in warm areas.

 |Scientific Name:||Agonis flexuosa|